 Once again, compare this information to your typical traffic — or maybe even typical referral traffic, or referral traffic from Facebook.
 What do you expect for bounce rate, average session duration, and conversion rate on goals?
 How does this campaign compare?

 This post was actually inspired by an eye-opening discovery that I made with one of my campaigns.
 Allow me to explain what happened and how I detected the problem.

 My goal was to drive website traffic to my blog.
-I started with a traffic campaign that optimized for landing page views and would ultimately try several variations that were conversions campaigns optimized for quality traffic metrics (based on custom events for scroll depth, for example).
+I started with a traffic campaign that optimized for landing page views and would ultimately try several variations that were A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More campaigns optimized for quality traffic metrics (based on Conversion events tracked by the pixel, app SDK, or API that are outside of standard events.
+These tend to be created to fit the publisher's needs when a pre-defined standard event will not.
+More for scroll depth, for example).

 The campaign would send close to 4,200 people to my website.
 The cost per landing page view was pretty good, but something didn’t feel right.